Metropolis Building, Madrid: New owners

 In 1972 Metrópolis Seguros acquired the building, and the previous owner decided to take the original statue away with them, by then very familiar in Madrid's skyline, to their new headquarters.
 This original statue that used to be on top of the building, depicted the mythological Phoenix and Ganymede sitting on its wing.
 It is currently on display in the gardens around the Mutua Madrileña building, Paseo de la Castellana nr 33.

 Restoration

 Metrópolis Seguros put a great deal of effort restoring the building.
 They understood that it was one of Madrid's landmarks and should be maintained.
 This went in a few steps but works started right after Metrópolis Seguros bought the building.

 In 1988 the facade was fully cleaned, together with the roof, basements and central courtyard.
 In November 1995 the delicate task of restoring the windows of the main staircase were done by the original artists, Maurnejean Vidrieras Artisticas and Antonio Herraiz, SA, retaining their original appearance.

-End of 1996 the most important work was carried out, which restored the entire facade, with focus on the sculptures which were heavily damaged by environmental pollution and pigeons.
+At the end of 1996 the most important work was carried out, which restored the entire facade, with focus on the sculptures which were heavily damaged by environmental pollution and pigeons.

 Original statue that used to be on top of the dome (now moved to another office premises), is symbol of 'La Unión y el Fenix'.